When your field goes online:

 Imagine now that you’d wish to run a survey online, using a platform such as Twitter.
 How will you construct a reliable sample in which sociological diacritics such as gender, age, location, education background and religion are adequately spread – when none of this can be established with certainty?
 How can you reach ‘everyone’ whenever you attempt to speak about a population – when you are mindful of the bubble effect?
 How can you even identify individual actors when the same person can have eight different Twitter accounts?
 And how can you be sure that ‘@EddieJones1991’ is not the 28-year old Welsh accountant he claims to be, living in Liverpool with his wife and two young kids and enthusiastically endorsing the Tories, but in fact an automated bot or a clickfarm account operated from Bangalore, India?

-All of these issues about who is who online dislodge the certainties used as baseline assumptions in more than a decade of social research, and they render forms of research still hanging on to such assumptions very doubtful indeed.
+All of these issues about who is who online dislodge the certainties used as baseline assumptions in more than a century of social research, and they render forms of research still hanging on to such assumptions very doubtful indeed.
 In a moment, we shall offer some hope for ethnographically inclined researchers.
 But first we need to address a third major complication of the online-offline nexus.

 Where are we?
 Invisible lines